Sharathpatangi/Taboola-Take-Home-Assignment/README.md

-# Taboola-Take-Home-Assignment
+# Take-Home-Assignment
-Take-home assignment for an internship role at Taboola.
+Take-home assignment for an internship role
 Consist of 3 problems solved in Java and MySQL languages.

 ## Problem 1: Implementation of JSON parser in Java.